Jennifer M. Logg, Ph.D.

 She calls her primary line of research Theory of Machine.
 It uses a psychological perspective to examine how people respond to the increasing prevalence of information produced by algorithms.
 Broadly, this work examines how people expect algorithmic and human judgment to differ.
 Read more in her book chapter, The Psychology of Big Data: Developing a “Theory of Machine” to Examine Perceptions of Algorithms.

-She has spoken on the topic of algorithms with decision-makers in the U.S. Senate, Air Force, and Navy.
+The F.B.I., U.S. Senate, Air Force, and Navy have invited her to speak on the topic of algorithms with decision-makers.
 During her Ph.D., she was a collaborator on the Good Judgment Project, funded by IARPA, Intelligence of Advanced Research Projects Activity, the US intelligence community’s equivalent of DARPA.
+She served on the faculty committee that created the Masters of Science in Business Analytics at Georgetown University's McDonough School of Business.
 Currently, she is a Faculty Fellow at Georgetown University's AI, Analytics, and the Future of Work Initiative.
-She is also also a member of the "Theory of AI Practice" working group, funded by the Rockefeller Foundation through Stanford University's Center for Advanced Study in the Behavioral Sciences.
+She is also a member of the "Theory of AI Practice" working group, funded by the Rockefeller Foundation through Stanford University's Center for Advanced Study in the Behavioral Sciences.

 Picture